SystemsApproach/private5g/intro.rst

 To this end, :numref:`Figure %s <fig-enterprise>` depicts a simplified 5G deployment that the rest of this book works toward.
-At a high-level, the figure shows a wide-range of enterprise use cases that might take advantage of 5G connectivity, with the data plane of the 5G service running on-prem (on an edge cloud running within the enterprise), and the control plane of the 5G service running off-prem
+At a high level, the figure shows a wide range of enterprise use cases that might take advantage of 5G connectivity, with the data plane of the 5G service running on-prem (on an edge cloud running within the enterprise), and the control plane of the 5G service running off-prem